 Problems of research planning; collection, analysis, and presentation of research data.
 Significant studies from various fields of sociology and related disciplines exemplifying different research approaches will be analyzed.

 An introduction to descriptive statistics and methods of organizing, presenting, and interpreting data.
 Covers measures of central tendency, measures of association for two variables, and some multivariate analyses.
 Includes computer analysis of real data.

-Prerequisite: MAT045 or the equivalent, SOC334 or permission of the instructor
+MAT 045 or the equivalent, SOC 334 or permission of the instructor

 This course will analyze the causes and consequences of major social problems of our time.
 Applying sociological theories, problems such as group conflict, family disorganization. poverty, violence, and hunger are examined.